Learn about the dangers that exist in your house everyday that can harm your parrot

 Make sure your parrot is not able to break off or remove any toy parts.
 Small parts can be easily swallowed causing choking or digestive blockage.
 We hear about small toy parts getting stuck in the beak, too.
 Stick with very reputable bird toy manufacturers to make sure that your bird has safe bird toy sizes and bird toys made from only safe parts.

 Always provide your bird with the correct sized toy for their species.
 If you think you can save money by purchasing a smaller version of a cool bird toy, think again.
 No one wants to come home to a bird that has choked or injured themselves on an inappropriately sized bird toy.

 Rope toys should be examined for long strings weekly.
 String or rope bird toys are dangerous if they have frays that are long enough to tangle around toes or your birds neck.

 Ceiling fans pose a serious danger when unclipped birds fly into them.
 Birds are inclined to be tense with things moving above them and many birds find a ceiling fan to be stressful.
 Make sure that your pet bird is well supervised when your ceiling fan is on.

 8) Windows, Doors, and Mirrors

 Windows and mirrors pose a danger when birds fly into them.
-Frightened birds naturally fly toward the light and mirrors reflect the light in the room.
-Hitting a mirror at full speed can easily break your birds neck.
+Frightened birds naturally fly toward the light and mirrors reflect the light in the room, whether it is a window, door or a lighted mirror.
+Hitting solid glass at full speed can easily break your birds neck or cause a concussion.
 Keep your birds wings clipped to minimize this risk.
 Even interior doors can be risky.
 If your bird likes to sit on the top of an open door it could be injured when the door is closed.